-These controversies are now being borne out in the approach of individual member states to the implementation of the EU regime during this two-year period when member states are required to transpose the Directive into local law.
-Therefore, there may be a disparity of implementation between those jurisdictions which already allowed for collective redress (either in all areas of law or only in certain sectors) and those which did not have collective redress.
-Some countries may require a considerable amount of time to implement the Directive, in particular, if it is dissimilar to or somewhat contradictory to existing domestic legislation or cases.
-For instance, the existing German regime will need to be amended extensively as the Directive goes beyond what is currently in place.
-It may therefore be that it will take a significant amount of time and a lot of negotiations at national level for the Directive to be transposed.
-Other countries that already have in place a regime which is fairly close to that set out by the Directive may therefore be able to implement it sooner, eg, Portugal and Denmark.
+These controversies are now being borne out in the approach of individual member states to the implementation of the Directive.
+There is already a disparity of implementation between those jurisdictions which already allowed for collective redress (either in all areas of law or only in certain sectors) and those which did not have existing collective redress mechanisms.
+Some countries are already requiring more time to implement the Directive – in particular, if it is dissimilar to or somewhat contradictory to existing domestic legislation or cases.
+For instance, the existing German regime is being amended extensively, as the Directive goes beyond what is currently in place.
+By contrast, the Directive is expected to have a significant impact in Ireland because there was previously no existing legislative framework or legal procedure in Ireland that provided for collective redress, or any form of group action akin to that available in other jurisdictions.

-Overall, although the Directive provides some ground rules, some discretion has been left to member states.
-This is because the Directive recognises the need to leave it to member states to “best respond to their legal traditions”.
+Overall, although the Directive provides core ground rules, discretion has been left to member states as to its implementation.
+The Directive recognises the need to leave it to member states to “best respond to their legal traditions”.
 The mainstay discretionary aspects of the law left to member states to implement include, for instance, the ability to determine the criteria for qualified entities to launch a domestic representative action.
-Similarly, the Directive offers both an opt-in and opt-out system (or even a combination of both) and leaves it to member states to choose which option they prefer.
+Similarly, the Directive offers both an opt-in and opt-out system (or even a combination of both) and leaves it to the member states to choose which option they prefer.
 Several member states have elected to adopt an opt-out mechanism, including the Netherlands, Norway and Belgium.
 Notably, these jurisdictions had existing class action mechanisms, prior to the implementation of the Directive, which permitted opt-out class actions.
 Some member states, including France and Italy, have also deployed a “late opt-in” mechanism which permits consumers to opt in to an existing collective action.

-Based on the aforementioned discretionary aspects of the Directive, and the likely disparity of approaches between member states, there will probably be different litigation profiles across different EU countries for collective redress/class actions brought under this so-called uniform scheme.
-This issue has been the subject of extensive debate given the concern that this may lead to forum shopping across the European Union.
+Based on the aforementioned discretionary aspects of the Directive, and the likely disparity of approaches between member states, there will be different litigation profiles across different EU countries for collective redress/class actions brought under this so-called uniform scheme.
+This issue has been the subject of extensive debate given the concern that this may lead to forum shopping across the EU.
 There could, for instance, be a choice between bringing an action before the courts of the member state in which the qualified entity is domiciled or before the courts of the member state in which the defendant is domiciled.

 The Directive distinguishes between domestic and cross-border representative actions.
 A domestic representative action is one where a qualified entity brings a representative action against a “trader” – defined as any natural person, or any legal person doing a trade, business, craft or profession – in the member state where it is designated.
-In a cross-border action, a qualified entity brings an action in a member state other than that in which it has been designated.
-There are separate criteria for qualified entities to meet for cross-border actions – in particular, they must be financially sound and stable and non-profit making, in addition to having a legitimate interest in protecting consumers’ interests.
+In a cross-border action, a qualified entity brings an action against a trader in a member state other than that in which it has been designated.
+There are separate criteria that qualified entities need to meet for cross-border actions – in particular, they must be financially sound and stable and non-profit making, in addition to having a legitimate interest in protecting consumers’ interests.

 Through this mechanism of cross-border actions, the Directive significantly extends the formerly limited scope of collective redress in the EU, by allowing actions to be brought which are not confined to a particular member state.
 It is likely that such unprecedented cross-border collective redress actions will be brought in the future owing to the interconnectivity of the EU market, the availability of third-party funding, and the increasing scrutiny of corporate entities by consumers and activists across member states.
 It is also likely that qualified entities from different member states will compete with each other, given their unfettered ability to do so under the regime’s cross-border mechanisms.

 Proliferation of actions

-During the drafting process of these regulations, the EU Parliament pushed for a wide scope for the Directive.
-In particular, it added a large number of regulations (in the Directive’s Annex) to which the regime gives effect.
+The EU Parliament pushed for a wide scope for the Directive during the drafting process.
+In particular, it added a large number of laws and regulations, as listed in Annex I, to which the regime gives effect.
 These include the General Product Safety Directive, the Product Liability Directive, the General Data Protection Regulation and chemical regulations.
 The variety of claims which can be brought is therefore extensive.

-Some member states may see an increase in collective actions brought before their courts because their domestic regime is particularly attractive for litigants.
-Over the past few years, the Netherlands has, for instance, seen several high-profile cross-border class actions brought before its courts, because the regime is seen as more easily accessible than others.
+Some member states are likely to see an increase in collective actions brought before their courts because their domestic regime is particularly attractive for litigants.
+Over the past few years, the Netherlands has, for instance, seen several high-profile cross-border class actions brought before its courts, because the regime is seen as liberal and more easily accessible than others.
 The Dutch regime continues to be favoured, given that its existing class action regime and the regime provided for under its Class Action Mass Claims Settlement Act, which came into effect on 1 January 2022, are very similar to the minimum standards provided for under the Directive.